 - The possibility of secondary exposure to testosterone gel should be brought to the attention of a healthcare provider

-Strict adherence to the following precautions is advised to minimize the potential for secondary exposure to testosterone from testosterone gel in men [see FDA-Approved Medication Guide]:
+Strict adherence to the following precautions is advised to minimize the potential for secondary exposure to testosterone from testosterone gel in men [see Medication Guide]:

 - Children and women should avoid contact with unwashed or unclothed application site(s) of men using testosterone gel

 - Patients using AndroGel 1% should apply the product as

 directed and strictly adhere to the following: